dudung/plaintext/content/notes/root-finding/scanning-method.md

   - It finds $4.2 < r_1 < 4.3$, whose value is supposed to be $4.25$.
   - The root can be obtained by averaging the values bracketing it, i.e. $\frac12(4.2 + 4.3) = 4.25$, which is true accidentally for this case.
   - Previous step will not work for general case, e.g. $f(x) = x^2 - 104.125x + 412.5$.

+## challenges
++ Write code to implement the algorithm or the flowchart using Python.
+You can modify the given JavaScript code.
++ Is there any relation between increment of $x$, $\Delta x$ with the accuracy of the result?
+Explain using examples.

 ## refs